chaelim/apidocs/v1.0/api/device_get.md

 # Get device

-Retrieve the properties and relationships of device object.
+Get the properties and relationships of a device object.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request